This article was last updated on May 2018

 Penalty Fees and the IRS

 The tax penalty has been in effect since 2014 and the penalty is increasing every year.
-For tax year 2017, you'll pay $695 per uninsured adult and $347.50 per uninsured child in your household, or 2.5 percent of your household's taxable income, whichever is higher.
-The fee increases each year based on inflation.
+For tax year 2018, you'll pay $695 per uninsured adult and $347.50 per uninsured child in your household, or 2.5 percent of your household's taxable income, whichever is higher.

 Employers must also participate in the new system, an idea referred to as the employer mandate.
 We discuss the responsibility of employers in a separate article, but suffice it to say that large companies now have to provide insurance options for full-time workers if these businesses meet the necessary qualifications.